SeedV/SeedLang/design/overview.md

 code or a SeedX code, we parse the source code into a SeedAST then generate a SeedIR code out of the AST.

-## Byte code Compiler
+## Byte Code Compiler

-A byte code compiler translates and optimizes SeedIR code into a low-level byte code representation.
+A byte code compiler that translates and optimizes SeedIR code into a low-level byte code representation.

 ## SeedInterpreter